mascaldotfr/CoRT/deploy/README.md

   my own database and not starting from scratch.
 - [trainer setups stats](..api/bin/collect/README.md)

-Also ensure PHP is activated on your server.
+Also ensure PHP is activated on your server, so bosses and BZ are populated.

 ### Git stuff